1967 Pacific typhoon season: Tropical Storm Iris (Oniang)

-Severe Tropical Storm Louise
+Tropical Storm Louise

 Louise originated from a low-pressure area in the western Pacific on August 15, southeast of the Mariana Islands.
 Initially classified as a tropical disturbance with winds of 20 knots and a central pressure of 1005 hPa, it drifted westward over its first 24 hours.
 By August 16, the system intensified into a tropical depression (30 knots) and further strengthened to tropical storm status (35 knots) by August 16–17, while executing a small counterclockwise loop.
 Louise reached its peak intensity on August 20–21, with sustained winds of 55 knots (102 km/h) and a central pressure of 975 hPa near approximately 400 km south of Kyushu, Japan.

 The storm maintained tropical storm strength as it approached Japan's coast.
 On August 21, Louise made landfall near Shikoku.
 By August 22, winds dropped to 45 knots as it crossed Honshu.
 Louise fully dissipated east of Japan on August 24.
 Louise caused no documented casualties.

-Severe Tropical Storm Joan
+Tropical Storm Joan

 Severe Tropical Storm Joan originated as a low-pressure area over the central Pacific Ocean on August 16.
 Initially classified as a tropical disturbance, it tracked steadily west-northwestward over the next 48 hours.
 By August 18, the system intensified into a tropical depression and further strengthened to tropical storm status.
 Joan reached its peak intensity on August 19, with sustained winds of 55 knots (102 km/h) and a central pressure of 988 hPa.
 The storm maintained this strength for 24 hours while executing a gradual northward recurvature.

 By August 20, Joan's winds dropped to 50 knots (93 km/h) as it accelerated northeastward.
 It transitioned into an extratropical cyclone on August 25.
 The remnant system dissipated over the open North Pacific on August 26.